zhouconghao/zhouconghao/README.md

  Help with DES Y6 image simulation for shear pipeline.

- Finishing up a publication based on my undergraduate thesis.
+ Finish up a publication based on my undergraduate thesis.
 ```

 ## Music